 This CLE provides a rundown of what to consider when starting a blog, how to manage a blog alongside the many other demands of legal practice and ethical considerations for lawyers to be aware.
 Time is spent on the various state approaches to online advertising and how to best set your firm blog up for success.

-Ethics Credit: This course is approved for Dual credit in Tennessee, Mississippi & Texas.
+Ethics Credit: This course is approved for Dual credit in Georgia, Mississippi, Tennessee & Texas.
 Enjoy!

 Alabama lawyers: No ethics credit for you, just regular credit, sorry!